jrc03c/js-data-science-helpers/readme.md

 ```

 I'm not sure why there's a very slight variation in returned _p_-values between my version of the function and scipy's.
 It's possible that there's some subtle degrees-of-freedom difference in our implementations; or maybe they have a better way of computing the probability of _t_ (because mine uses a table of values and theirs may use a continuous function or whatever).
 However, after lots of testing, I feel pretty confident that these small differences are probably not significant.
 Let me know if you disagree, though. 😊

-### `preprocess(df, config)`

-Given a matrix or `DataFrame`, returns a cleaned-up matrix or `DataFrame` that contains only numbers and `null` values.

-The `config` object is optional.
-If provided, it can contain these values:

-- `correlationThreshold` = the coefficient of correlation threshold above which two columns will be considered to be virtually identical (and one will be dropped); the default is `1 - 1e-5 = 0.99999`
-- `maxUniqueStrings` = the number of unique strings above which a column will no longer be eligible for one-hot-encoding; the default is `7`
-- `minNonMissingValues` = the number of non-missing values below which the column will be dropped
-- `progress` = a callback function that is passed a single value in the range `[0, 1]` that represents the fraction of preprocessing completed

-The cleaning process involves:

-- inferring the types of all columns and casting column values into those inferred types
-- dropping all but 1 of any duplicate columns
-- dropping any columns with fewer than 15 non-missing values
-- dropping any columns with only 1 unique value
-- one-hot-encoding any string columns where there are no more than `maxUniqueStrings` unique values
-- dropping all but 1 of any highly correlated columns (i.e., _r_ > `correlationThreshold`)
-- dropping all other columns that do not contain strings or numbers

 ### `project(v, u)`